Trevor Story Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.15 team ERA that ranks 28th among all MLB pitching staffs.

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- His most recent time out was on Sunday against the Seattle Mariners, when the righty went 5 2/3 innings, surrendering three earned runs while allowing five hits.

+- In 11 games this season, the 25-year-old has put up a 5.47 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .262 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.